musashiXXX/termsaver-colorize/README.md

 termsaver-colorize
 ==================

-Syntax highlighting with pygments for termsaver!
+Syntax highlighting (with pygments) plugin for termsaver!
+See: https://github.com/brunobraga/termsaver for more details.